SergeyMykytchyn/Triangulation/README.md

-Laboratory work on the subject of "Computational Geometry and Computer Graphics" on the topic of "Triangulation of a set of points"
+Laboratory work on the subject of "Computational Geometry and Computer Graphics" on the topic of "Triangulation of a set of points".
 Published on: http://voronoi.sergeymykytchyn.surge.sh/